 Instructions

-- Roll the dough into a sausage and cut equal size pieces.
-You should get about 20 pieces.
-Form these into balls.
-Using your finger or the end of a wooden spoon, make a hole in the middle of each ball and stretch the hole more.
+- Using your finger or the end of a wooden spoon, make a hole in the middle of each ball and stretch the hole slightly more, without tearing it.
+(Alternatively, roll each ball into a 5-inch/13-centimeters long sausage and pinch both ends together).

-- Place them onto a baking tray lined with baking paper/silicone mat.
-Bake at 350°F/180°C for 25 minutes or until the bottoms are golden brown.
+- Place the cookies onto a baking tray lined with baking paper/silicone mat.
+Bake at 350°F/180°C for 15-20 minutes or until the bottoms are golden brown.

-- Let them cool down a bit before coating them in icing sugar.
+- Cool down completely before coating in powdered sugar.

 Alyssa says